ms/buildtogether.tech/src/design.md

 operations on actual data.

-More experienced programmers are more capable at both ends of the curve, but that's not the only thing that changes.  <a figure="comprehension-curves"/>
-compares a [% i "code comprehension" "novice!code comprehension" %]novice[% /i %]'s comprehension curve with an [% i "expert!code comprehension" %]expert[% /i %]'s.
+More experienced programmers are more capable at both ends of the curve, but that's not the only thing that changes.  [% f comprehension-curves %] compares a [% i "code comprehension" "novice!code comprehension" %]novice[% /i %]'s comprehension curve with an [% i "expert!code comprehension" %]expert[% /i %]'s.
 Experts don't just understand more at all